meteoblue/python-dataset-sdk/README.md

 NOTE: `timeInterval.end` is the first timestamp that is not included anymore in the time interval.

-If your code is using `async/await`, you should use `await client.query()` instead of `client.querySync()`.
+If your code is using `async/await`, you should use `await client.query()` instead of `client.query_sync()`.
 Asynchronous IO is essential for modern webserver frameworks like Flask or FastAPI.

 ```python
 client = meteoblue_dataset_sdk.Client(apikey="xxxxxx")